Looking for things to do on a Peak District rainy day? Or more specifically Peak District indoor activities? Then read on…

 Some of our favourite family pubs are listed here, but for a rainy day head to The Bulls Head in Monyash (there’s a games room with a pool table) or The Knights Table just outside Buxton.
 The latter is a knights-themed pub and younger kids will find toys galore to play with!
 As you walk past the gargoyles out front, and into the foyer, there are shelves of books, toys and games!

 A visit to Blaze Farm is usually about doing the short nature walk and playing on the outdoor slide.
-But there is a small shed that houses some farm animals (perfect for a rainy day) and it’s another good place to come for the ice-cream!
+Rhere is a small shed that houses some farm animals (perfect for a rainy day) and it’s also good place to come for some homemade Peak District ice-cream!

 Enjoy year-round live performances at Buxton Opera House.
 The annual pantomime is always a highlight on the calendar.